breandan/breandan.github.io/_drafts/2018-01-30-turing-test.md

    * If their prediction is correct, the predictor gains points.
    * If their prediction is incorrect, the predictor looses points.
  * If a human predicts another human correctly, they both receive a reward.
- * If a bot correctly predicts a human, neither player receives a reward.
+ * If a bot correctly predicts a human, the bot receives a reward.
  * Players are matched according to skill in an ELO ranking.

 The payoff matrix for this game can be summarized as follows: [^2]